1,613 New York Readers on Civic Participation and Early Voting in 2020

 This spring, in the early days of the coronavirus outbreak in the United States, New York began conducting a weekly poll to learn more about how the pandemic was upending our readers’ lives.
 Thousands of you opened up to us about the havoc this year was wreaking on your mental health, work-life balance, future plans, and more.
 Now, as the virus continues to spread across the country while the increasingly unpredictable and chaotic presidential campaigns play out, we’ve restarted it.
-This week: How you’ve participated in the run-up to this year’s election and your experiences with early in person voting around the country.
+This week: How you’ve participated in the run-up to this year’s election and your experiences with early in-person voting around the country.

 How would you describe your emotional state right now?